 If you instead produce the items one by one and speak clearly about them and clearly put words on them, we suddenly create more value.
 In addition, if you ask the children to repeat the object’s name a few times, you will suddenly create a learning process.
 If we take it a step further, you could tell a story at the same time as you take the objects out, to create a context.

 “Your parent, who is a human, cycles home from work, and parks the bike in a garage.”
-This is a very powerful and educational way in which you can enhance learning in kindergarten with PowerPoint, or any other visual aid.
+This is a very powerful and educational way in which you can enhance learning in kindergarden with PowerPoint, or any other visual aid.

 Avoid Pieces of Text

-Given what we have come to above, you may have already reached the conclusion I will now say; do not use text in your kindergarten PowerPoint project.
+Given what we have come to above, you may have already reached the conclusion I will now say; do not use text in your kindergarden PowerPoint project.
 Of course, you sometimes must use text, especially when children are learning words or learning to spell them.
 Apart from this, the text will only be perceived as nonsense for the children.

 Ten Thousand PowerPoint Slides Later…